Charles Bagot: University administrator

 He served as Chancellor of King's College, (now the University of Toronto), 1842–1843.

 Death

 Having resigned his governor general's office in January 1843, Bagot died four months later at the vice-regal residence, Alwington House, Alwington, Kingston, too ill to return to the United Kingdom.
+Bagot's library was sold at auction by Messrs Evans in London on 20 June 1844 (and two following days); a copy of the catalogue (which contained Audubon's Birds of America) is at Cambridge University Library (shelfmark Munby.c.149(10)).

 Legacy

 Today, he is chiefly remembered for his role in developing the Residential school system, his contributions to the development of the "undefended border" between the United States and Canada, and for fostering more cooperative and positive political relations between the two main colonial groups of British and French settlers.

 Bagot Street, a main thoroughfare in downtown Kingston, is named in his memory.

+Mount Bagot, a mountain on the Canada-US border, is named in his honor.

 Family

+Bagot married Lady Mary Charlotte Anne Wellesley, daughter of William Wellesley-Pole, 3rd Earl of Mornington on 22 July 1806.
+Together they had: